Our Board Members

 Board Member

 Additional Board members support the activities of AP-Net in general.
-They take on special tasks that are

 Luisa Cortesi is an environmental anthropologist who studies water disasters and climate change, environmental knowledge and environmental justice, drinking water contamination and purification technologies, floods and sustainable development.
 She is currently an Assistant Professor of Water, Disasters, and Environmental Justice at the International Institute of Social Studies, The Netherlands, as well as a Sustainability Fellow and Board Member at the Young Academy for Sustainability, Freiburg Institute of Advanced Studies, Germany.
 In 2020 she was awarded the Marie S. Curie Junior Fellowship at the Freiburg Institute of Advanced Studies.
 Previously at Cornell University, she was a Visiting Assistant Professor of Environment and Sustainability, at the Department of Natural Resources and Environment; Stanford H. Taylor Postdoctoral Fellow in Science and Technology Studies and Anthropology; and a Fellow at the Atkinson Centre of Sustainability.
 Dr. Cortesi holds a dual Ph.D. with distinction in Anthropology and Environmental Sciences from Yale University.